freealise/freealise/politics/README.md

 (politics generally allowed if not against the nature of work)

 No distribution without attribution
+use AI only if necessary (all else has failed)
 if AI was used then the user has to be like itself
 (work of AI should not be attributed to a person, only the other way around)
 commission and attribution for everyone whose commercial work is used in training of generative AI (will also reduce promotional content)